bfdes/bfdes.github.io/posts/extending-react.md

 ### The filesystem abstraction

 Observe that files and directories on disk can be modelled as trees where files form the terminal nodes.
-Any file or directory should be able to write its contents to disk then when given a root path to mount to.
+Any file or directory should be able to write its contents to disk then when given a root path.

 `FileSystem` forms the notion of this interface for files and directories: